 Windows

+The original windows were aluminium sliding windows, single glazed with painted timber softwood frames.
 Over the years they have deteriorated and are expensive to maintain.
 A special general meeting agreed that the wooden windows could be replaced with uPVC so long as they are as close to the original design as possible.
-Powder coated aluminium frames are a modern alternative and do offer a lower profile.
+Powder coated aluminium frames are a modern alternative and offer a lower profile.

 Requirements

-All window frames should be white, as low profile as possible and with as few chamfered edges as possible.
+All window frames should be white, as low profile as possible, and with as few chamfered edges as possible.

-Window arrangements
+Window case arrangements

 • Casement style